nbeversl/urtext_docs/README.md

-## Requirements and Features
+## Features and Philosophy

-Many of the following features and benefits were core requirements when creating Urtext.
-Others came about indirectly.
-Though many can be found in other tools, they are not currently found together in one single existing tool; this was the motivation for creating Urtext.

 - It uses plain text files.
 Plaintext is fast, human-readable, flexible, cross-platform, device-portable, and future-proof.

-- It is usable across multiple platforms and devices.
+- It can compile, organize, and link content spread across hundreds or thousands of files.
+Files and content elements can be linked to one another in tree-like, recursive (tangled), and other non-hierarchical ways.

 - Cascading complexity; use only the parts you need.
 Does not take months/years to learn.

+- It is usable across multiple platforms and devices.

 - Being open source, Urtext is extensible, hackable and customizable to specific needs.

-- It can compile, organize, and link content spread across hundreds or thousands of files.
-Files and content elements can be linked to one another in tree-like, recursive (tangled), and other non-hierarchical ways.

 - It has customizable and extensible metadata that does not rely on the file system.